s-light/ASUS-ZenBook-Pro-Duo-UX581GV/setup.md

 here i will collect all information about what scripts or tools to use to get to a nice working overall experience...

+## graphics
+currently i use the proprietary nvidia drivers. to get the newest version have a look at the [graphics-drivers ppa](https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa) a good read is [this askubuntu answer](https://askubuntu.com/a/61433/207905).

+## screen brightness
+for now i use [ICC Brightness](https://github.com/udifuchs/icc-brightness) for me this works on the main screen only. for additional info have a look at [issue #1 - screen brightness](https://github.com/s-light/ASUS-ZenBook-Pro-Duo-UX581GV/issues/1)

 ## touch & pen input